kyle-playground/cpp_grid/README.md

 Agents share the same policy and their observations(conv compressed) are concatenated for action inference assuming communication exists.

-PPO and centralized critic are adopted for the policy, the setting is overall a multi-agent task with independent learners.
+PPO and centralized critic are adopted for the policy, the setting is overall a multi-agent task with an independent learner.

 Reward = 1 if new grid, -0.2 if revisited